KFreon/KaelsKabbage/content/posts/16-node-as-dependency/index.md

 ---

 Managing node versions can become painful when switching between projects.
-There's a mechanism to check node versions during an {{< inline "npm install" >}} called [Engines](https://docs.npmjs.com/files/package.json#engines), but that doesn't help if the projects are installed already.
+There's a mechanism to check node versions during an `npm install` called [Engines](https://docs.npmjs.com/files/package.json#engines), but that doesn't help if the projects are installed already.
 The fix is to install node as a dependency.
 Who would have thought?

 <!--more-->